Just Me Travel

 The adventure began with a 4WD bus ride from Cobbold Gorge Village to the gorge’s Interpretive Centre (bus shelter).
 From the Interpretive Centre, the dirt track to the top of the escarpment overlooking the gorge winds through weathered sandstone outcrops, rugged bushland, and panoramic viewpoints.
 We were told to look for wildlife, such as wallabies and goannas, but I didn’t see any.

-While we walked, the guide shared intriguing insights about how the gorge was formed and how water sculpted the landscape, all while pointing out fossils embedded in the rocks.
+While we walked, the guide shared intriguing insights about how the gorge was formed, how water sculpted the landscape, and pointed out fossils embedded in the rocks.

 View through the glass bridge to the water 17 metres below.

-Constructed in 2019, this transparent bridge closed an inaccessible gap and provided extra viewing opportunities along the length of the gorge.
+This transparent bridge, constructed in 2019, closed an inaccessible gap and provided extra viewing opportunities along the length of the gorge.

 A glass bridge spans a gap between cliffs in a gorge.